duartegroup/resources/tutorials/git/README.md

 Open GitKraken and clone your newly created fork with Clone → GitHub.com → Select appropriate repository → Clone the repo!

+Be sure to select your fork of the repository, rather than the one on the _duartegroup_ organisation.

 > **_NOTE:_**  You'll need to be logged into GitHub in GitKraken for this to work!

 ***

 #### 2. Making Changes

-Finally, we're now ready to make some progress in solving the toy problem.
+We're now ready to make some progress in solving the toy problem.
 Open up `fit_function.py` with your favourite text editor or IDE.
 Modify the trial function declaration to try and minimise the difference between your guess and the true values, subject to some simple regularisation.
 A simple trial function is defined